Taylor1996/Fourier-Accelerated-Lattice-Field-Theory-Public-Summary/README.md

-## This is the homepage for the public summary of my MPhys project, Fourier accelerated lattice field theory.
+### This is the homepage for the public summary of my MPhys project, Fourier accelerated lattice field theory.

-# Header 1
-## Header 2
-### Header 3

 - Bulleted
 - List